ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 ![greeting page screen-shot](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/resource-server_with_ui/readme-resources/greet.png)

 ## 3. Project Initialisation
-We'll start a spring-boot 3 project from https://start.spring.io/ with those dependencies:
+We'll start a spring-boot 3 project from https://start.spring.io/ with these dependencies:
 - lombok
 - spring-boot-starter-web (used by both REST API and UI servlets)
 - spring-boot-starter-webflux (required for WebClient, used to query the REST API from the UI `@Controller`)